carmine560/trading-assistant/README.md

 ranking to a CSV file.</td></tr>

 <tr><td><code>('copy_symbols_from_column', 'X, Y, WIDTH, HEIGHT')</code></td>
-<td>Recognize an alphanumeric column in the region, then copy securities codes
+<td>Recognize an alphanumeric column in the region, then copy the securities
-to the clipboard. <strong>Note</strong>: Certain securities codes may fail to be recognized.</td></tr>
+codes to the clipboard. <strong>Note</strong>: Certain securities codes may fail to be recognized.</td></tr>

 </tbody></table>